 If you’re going on a trip and taking your wig with you, make sure you pack it safely.
 It may be packed in a compact, robust box that will not be crushed during transportation.
 To keep it clean, place it first in a big Ziploc bag.
 If you frequently travel with your wigs, you can consider investing in a foldable wig stand, which you can set up and lay the hairpiece on immediately on the hotel dresser when you arrive.

 Store wig for the night

-If you exchange wigs every day, it’s preferable to keep them in their original packaging.
+If you exchange wigs daily, keeping them in their original packaging is preferable.
 The packaging it arrived in is specifically intended to keep the wig’s form.
 You may stack them in your closet and store them there.
 The wigs will not be crushed by the original boxes, and you will save room in your closet.

 It’s totally OK if you’ve already tossed or misplaced the original packaging.
 A decent quality sealable plastic bag and a hairnet are worthwhile investments.
 Hairnet is essential in this situation to keep the wig in style.
 When buying a hairnet, make sure the size suits your wig.

 Follow these instructions if you’re wearing a short-hair wig: